nathyuribe/Fortune500/README.md

 # Notes
 This dataset didn't have countries available, but had cities, all within the US so that's what I used for the excersise

+There are multiple years for some companies since they can have different headquarters, in that sense i didn't take it into account for the analysis, I processed each company as one without considering different locations.